-In transient cases data files are written with the same step frequency as the usual intermediate flow-fields - see ' Main Menu - Output - Dump Settings'.
+The data files are written with the same sweep or step frequency as the usual intermediate flow-fields - see ' Main Menu - Output - Dump Settings'.
 When opening the data files, ParaView will recognise this as a transient sequence and will open all the files, allowing for easy animation.

 To display the geometry in ParaView activate the additional individual STL output.
 The STL files created by the Editor for each object can then be read by ParaView.

 Additional single-file STL Output:

 The entire geometry is written as a single STL file, out_all.stl.

 Additional individual STL Output:

 Each object is written to a separate STL file with the name object_name.stl.